nwjs/npm-installer/README.md

 // nwpath will equal the path to the binary depending on your environment
 ```

-## download binaries from custom location
+## retrieve binaries from custom download location or file path

 The installer attempts to download binaries from the default location of `http://dl.nwjs.io/v`.
 You can override this by setting the npm config property `nwjs_urlbase` on the command line by passing the `--nwjs_urlbase` option: